juihuichung/dxmi/README.md

 # MNIST Experiments

-Instead of the original U-Net, we use simple MLPs for both the diffusion (policy) network and the value (energy) network to facilitate fast ablations.
+Instead of the original U-Net, we use simple MLPs for both the diffusion (policy) network and the value (energy) network to facilitate fast ablations in (diffusion_by_maximum_entropy_irl.ipynb).

 - **Goal**: Fine-tune a pretrained diffusion model via maximum-entropy inverse RL.